Non-Newtonian Flow past a Sphere#

 Note

-Since using a deal.ii mesh, the boundary id = 1 is by default the second boundary in the x axis, hence the free boundary in this problem.
-This is why all boundary indices are shifted.
+Since we use a deal.ii mesh, the boundary id = 1 is by default the second boundary in the x axis.

 Physical Properties#

 This example showcases a shear-thinning flow, for which the kinematic viscosity decreases when the local shear rate increases.
-The Carreau model is being used.
-For more information on rheological models, see Physical Properties
+The Carreau model is used.
+For more information on rheological models, see Physical Properties.

 subsection physical properties